Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Introduction

 Ensemble control considers problems with intrinsic perturbations in the system parameters \cite{li2009ensemble, li2010ensemble}.
 However, previous results in ensemble control have primarily focused on the controllability of a single agent subject to a specific perturbation.
-Furthermore, the system dynamics considered in the literature for distribution steering are almost exclusively linear, significantly limiting the applicability of the proposed algorithms to a wider range of problems.
-Consequently, developing a distribution steering scheme for general nonlinear ensemble systems is of great significance.
+Developing a distribution steering scheme for general ensemble systems is currently lacking in the literature.

 In this paper, we address some of the aforementioned challenges.
 Specifically, we propose a control scheme for the general distribution steering problem of a large group of agents, where we only assume the existence and finiteness of the first few moments of the agent state distribution.
 Based on the moment representation of the original infinite-dimensional system, a finite-dimensional reduction is proposed.
-An optimal control scheme via convex optimization is then proposed for both linear and nonlinear systems, yielding the optimal power moments of the control inputs.
+An optimal control scheme via convex optimization is then proposed, yielding the optimal power moments of the control inputs.
 Finally, a realization method is revisited to map the power moments of the control inputs to feasible analytic control actions for each agent.
-To the best of our knowledge, this is the first attempt to treat the distribution steering problem for general nonlinear ensemble systems.
+To the best of our knowledge, this is the first attempt to treat the distribution steering problem for general linear ensemble systems.